Crescendo Ventures

 Venture Round in 2007

-QuikCycle, Inc. specializes in lab automation and test management solutions designed to enhance the efficiency of pre-production testing for network services, infrastructure upgrades, and network devices.
-The company offers a suite of software products that automate various stages of the testing lifecycle, including asset discovery, configuration, test scheduling, and reporting.
-Notably, its AutoTest software streamlines test planning and execution, while AutoLab addresses lab testing needs such as inventory control and resource scheduling.
-Additionally, the Automation suite integrates the functionalities of both AutoLab and AutoTest for comprehensive test lifecycle management.
-QuikCycle's solutions are utilized by service providers, enterprises, and equipment manufacturers across North America, Europe, and India, enabling them to accelerate the time-to-market for new products and services.
-Founded in 1998 and based in Santa Clara, California, QuikCycle has expanded its presence with offices in Noida, India, and Surrey, the United Kingdom.
+QuikCycle, Inc. is a provider of software solutions focused on lab automation and test management, enhancing the efficiency of pre-production testing for network services, infrastructure upgrades, and network devices.
+Founded in 1998 and headquartered in Santa Clara, California, with additional offices in Noida, India, and Surrey, the United Kingdom, the company offers a range of products designed to streamline the testing lifecycle.
+Its AutoTest software accelerates test planning, development, execution, archiving, and reporting through a unified database, while AutoLab addresses lab testing needs such as inventory control and resource scheduling.
+QuikCycle's integrated Automation suite combines the functionalities of both AutoLab and AutoTest to provide comprehensive management of the test lifecycle.
+The company serves a diverse clientele, including service providers, enterprises, service area network providers, and network equipment manufacturers across North America, Europe, and India, aiming to expedite the time-to-market for new products and services.

 Dash Navigation